ssanthosh2k3/Devsec-ops/README.md

 **Step 4: Get the API Key:**

+- You need to fill the form to get the TMDB API Key.
 - Open a web browser and navigate to TMDB (The Movie Database) website.
 - Click on "Login" and create an account.
 - Once logged in, go to your profile and select "Settings."